ebialais/mondrian-responsive/README.md

 # mondrian-responsive

-Little personnal project to learn how to use CSS grid.
+After 3 weeks of training at Becode, I realize a little personnal project to learn how to use CSS grid.

 ## Visual